thoughtbot/ios-on-rails/book/iOS/making_the_post_event_request.md

 ### Creating a New Init Method

-Our POST to events will happen in the HUMEventViewController.
+Our POST to events will happen in the `HUMEventViewController`.
 This view controller will be used for creating a new event as well as viewing other people's events, so we'll create an init method that encompasses both these cases.

 	// HUMEventViewController.h